We are now taking bookings for patients aged 65 years and over. Please contact the surgery to book your flu vaccination.

 During this uncertain time we have put in the following measures:

 If you require repeat Medication and have access to the internet please where possible order via SystmOnline or the NHS app.
-If you do not have an online log in for these services we are taking medication requests via email.
-Please ensure you state your full name and date of birth when ordering.
-Emails should be sent to: firstname.lastname@example.org
+If you do not have an online log in for these services, we can accept your repeat prescription order in writing, please ensure you state your full name and date of birth when ordering.
+Requests can be posted via the letter box at the front entrance.

 The British Medical Association (BMA) has called for face coverings to become compulsory in GP practices, after the Government announced they will be mandatory in hospitals.
 This will apply from Monday 15th June.